Project creation#

 Variable object.

-Add an output to the operator signature.
+Add an output to the operator declaration.
 Output can be defined by name, type, … or by a text declaration.

 Parameters: